o-biotech/public-web-docs/docs/tutorials/raspberrypi-dht11.md

 :::

 Before we start sending actual device readings, we first need to provide Node Red some device configuration information.
-This is where OpenBiotech comes in!
+This is where OpenEnsemble comes in!

-## Part 5 - Configuring OpenBiotech
+## Part 5 - Configuring OpenEnsemble

 Before we can tell your device where to send data, we first need somewhere to send the data.
-OpenBiotech facilitates streaming device data to the cloud.
+OpenEnsemble facilitates streaming device data to the cloud.
 Here we are using Azure IoT Hub to connect devices to a data flow and make device data available for use downstream in other applications and services.

-Follow these steps to create a new device in OpenBiotech.
-For more details on the full OpenBiotech experience, check out our [full documentation](https://www.openbiotech.co/docs/getting-started/devices).
+Follow these steps to create a new device in OpenEnsemble.
+For more details on the full OpenEnsemble experience, check out our [full documentation](https://www.fathym.com/openensemble/docs/getting-started/devices).

-Start by navigating to the [OpenBiotech Dashboard](https://dashboard.openbiotech.co/) and sign in or sign up.
+Start by navigating to an OpenEnsemble Dashboard and sign in or sign up.

 ### Enroll a Device

-After the IoT Infrastructure has been provisioned, the second section of the OpenBiotech getting started workflow is to start connecting devices.
+After the IoT Infrastructure has been provisioned, the second section of the OpenEnsemble getting started workflow is to start connecting devices.
 Register a name for your device (i.e. my-first-device) and click **Save Device**.
 That’s it!
 Your device is now registered, the shared access keys and connection strings will be available to be copied a little further in the setup process.

 ![Biotech Connect Devices Step 1](https://www.fathym.com/img/screenshots/biotech_device_config_1.png)